Trey Ideker: Honors and awards

 In 2005, Ideker was named as one of the top innovators in the world under the age of 35 by the MIT Technology Review TR35.
 The following year, Technology Review named him one of the Top 10 Innovators of 2006.

-In 2009, he was awarded the Overton Prize by the International Society for Computational Biology in recognition of his significant contribution to the field of computational biology.
-In 2022, he was elected as a Fellow of the International Society for Computational Biology.
+In 2009 he was awarded the Overton Prize by the International Society for Computational Biology in recognition of his significant contribution to the field of computational biology.